Skip to main content

 Introduction

-Start small, stay sharp.
 This guide walks you through the essentials by example: no theory, no fluff, just the foundation you'll build real tests on.

 1. Scenarios: The Heart of Vedro

-At the core of Vedro is the scenario — a test written as a sequence of clearly defined steps that follow the well-known Arrange–Act–Assert pattern.
+At the core of Vedro is the scenario: a test written as a sequence of clearly defined steps that follow the well-known Arrange–Act–Assert pattern.
 This structure promotes both clarity and consistency across tests, making them easier to read and maintain.

 • Given – Prepare the initial state and data (Arrange)